VET APPROVED

 3. Remove All Toys From Common Areas

-It’s important not to give the assertive dog something to be jealous of.
+It’s important not to give the dogs additional reason to compete or fight.
 If there are no chew toys, balls, or any other type of toy in common areas that both dogs frequent, then the dominant dog will not be tempted to show aggression.
 Having toys around in common areas may trigger aggressive behavior.

 4. Implement a “Nothing in Life Is Free” Program